adobe/antialiased-cnns/README.md

 ## (4) Results

 We show accuracy vs. consistency for various networks.
 We *italicize* a variant if it is not on the Pareto front -- that is, it is strictly dominated in both aspects by another variant.
-We **bold** highest values.
+We **bold** a variant if it is on the Pareto front.
+We **bold** highest values per column.

 Achieving better consistency, while maintaining or improving accuracy, is an open problem.
 We invite you to participate!